Subscribe To Aquaman: What We Know So Far Updates

 The DCEU is about to take off in some fairly significant ways.
 With Justice League having hit theaters in late 2017, the stage is now officially set for an army of iconic DC heroes and villains to take center stage in their solo movies.
 One of the most intriguing characters of the bunch is Jason Momoa's Aquaman -- who will finally step into the light almost four years after Zack Snyder first revealed his character to the world.
 As Arthur Curry has not taken the spotlight in live-action too many times over the years, (at least compared to his DC contemporaries like Batman and Superman), Aquaman will represent his first real opportunity to make a legitimate and profound impression on audiences all around the world.

 On that note, we have gone through all of the news and developments that have materialized over the course of the last couple of years to compile a list of everything that we currently know about James Wan's upcoming Aquaman movie.
 Take a look at our handy guide for this aquatic DC adventure and let us know how excited you are for the film in the comments section below.
-Now, without further ado, let's kick this guide off with one of the greatest revelations of all: the movie's confirmed release date.
+Now, without further ado, let's kick this guide off with one of the greatest revelations of all: the movie's most recent trailer.

 What Is The Aquaman Movie Release Date?